adityapal99/AdMyBrand/README.md

 # ADmyBRAND AI Suite - AI-Powered Marketing Platform

+> **⚠️ AI-Generated Project Notice**
+> This project was created in approximately 2 hours using AI assistance (Cursor IDE, GitHub Copilot, and ChatGPT).
+While the codebase is functional and follows best practices, comprehensive testing is still pending.
+Please test thoroughly before using in production environments.

 A stunning, modern landing page for ADmyBRAND AI Suite - a fictional AI-powered marketing tool.
 Built with Next.js 14+, TypeScript, and Tailwind CSS, featuring a comprehensive component library and interactive pricing calculator.

 ## 🚀 Live Demo